 There may already be a range of existing information sources in your organisation that can help identify your business services.

 Business Impact Analysis

-A BIA as part of your business continuity program may already include a list of your business services, if they are captured at the right level.
+A BIA as part of your business continuity programme may already include a list of your business services, if they are captured at the right level.
 The key criteria here is to look for services that provide an outcome to a customer.
 If the BIA captures lower-level processes that might support multiple business services, you may need to do some additional work or investigation to ‘roll them up’ to a service that delivers an outcome to a customer.

 Process Catalogues or business maps

-Some organizations may have existing process catalogues, maps or other documents that capture business services.
+Some organisations may have existing process catalogues, maps or other documents that capture business services.
 Like the business impact analysis, these may be used to identify business services if captured at the appropriate level.

 Customer journey maps

-Customer journey maps usually include the full end to end lifecycle of the interactions a customer will have with your organization.
+Customer journey maps usually include the full end to end lifecycle of the interactions a customer will have with your organisation.
 Some of those touchpoints, or perhaps collections of touchpoints – where the customer is receiving a particular outcome – may be business services.

 Assessing whether business services are important